 - Using organic search engine optimization to channel traffic to a law firm's website

-- Generating more leads from local search engine optimization
+- Generating more leads from local SEO and Google ads

 - Being listed on local neighborhood directories like Patch

 - Publishing press releases highlighting attorney achievements and awards